esshariprasad/Brain-MRI-Segmentation-Using-Unet/README.md

-3) Click on submit
+3) Click on "Submit" button.

-   Final output with predicted segementation is displayed in a new window:
+   Final output with predicted segmentation is displayed in a new window:

 <img width="1194" alt="image" src="https://user-images.githubusercontent.com/19888725/206880279-dafd9cee-fae3-48df-aae5-6d5fb56c2c6a.png">